Valerii3/OA_ClassCounterPlugin/README.md

 2.Clone the repo using `ssh`: `git clone git@github.com:Valerii3/OA_WebTeamUI.git`

-3.Open the repo directory in a console
+3.Open the basic_plugin directory in a console

 4.Build the plugin: `gradlew buildPlugin`